PyChina/weekly/content/Issue/issue-383.md

 - [您的 CPython 源代码指南](https://pycoders.com/link/2341/web)
     + REAL PYTHON

-In this detailed Python tutorial, you’ll explore the CPython source code.
-By following this step-by-step walkthrough, you’ll take a deep dive into how the CPython compiler works and how your Python code gets executed.
+In this detailed Python tutorial, you'll explore the CPython source code.
+By following this step-by-step walkthrough, you'll take a deep dive into how the CPython compiler works and how your Python code gets executed.

 (`是也乎:`